 Toward the end of the century, doctors became especially anxious about the possibility of intersex people being sexually attracted to the same gender they identified with.
 “They were really trying to promote heterosexuality and also promote marriage,” Reis says.

-As medical science advanced into the early 20th century, doctors increasingly sought to “fix” intersex people through surgical interventions.
+As medical science advanced into the early 20th century, doctors increasingly sought to “fix” intersex people through surgical interventions, some of which were necessary, while most were strictly cosmetic.
 They often wrote in their medical reports that after the surgery, the intersex person entered into a happy heterosexual marriage.
 Reis says we should be suspicious of these tidy endings, as doctors made ad hoc decisions about whether a person should live as a man or a woman and rarely considered the patient’s personal preference.

 Whether a patient agreed to these surgeries was also irrelevant.
 In 1933, one article in a medical journal recounted a surgery to lower a young man’s undescended left testicle.
 When the physicians opened him up, they discovered he had a uterus.
 The doctors “voted” that the patient was therefore more female than male, and opened his scrotal sac expecting to find an ovary.
 Instead, they found a testicle.
 As the young man’s body lay open, the surgeons “voted” again, decided that he was more male than female and removed any female organs—all without his knowledge or consent.